On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Adaptive Layered Brownian Bridge Constructions

 \subsection{Simulating an Initial Intersection Layer}

-Upon simulating a proposal Brownian bridge layer as per \algBBL\, in Section \ref{s:ea3}, we know that our entire Brownian bridge sample path is contained within the $\iota^{\text{th}}$ layer, but is not contained within the $(\iota-1)^{\text{th}}$ layer.
-Simulating sample path intermediary points is complicated by this conditional information (and as discussed in Section \ref{s:lbb}, it is not possible to simulate intermediary points directly).
+Upon simulating a proposal Brownian bridge layer as per Algorithm~\ref {algbbl} in Section~\ref{sea3}, we know that our entire Brownian bridge sample path is contained within the $\iota$th Bessel layer, but is not contained within the $(\iota-1)$th Bessel layer.
+Simulating sample path intermediate points is complicated by this conditional information (and as discussed in Section~\ref{slbb}, it is not possible to simulate intermediate points directly).
 The novel approach we take in this paper is to simulate further layer information regarding the minimum and maximum of the proposed sample path (which together provide a sample path layer).
-To achieve this recall (with reference to Section \ref{s:ea} and (\ref{eq:di},\ref{eq:dili},\ref{eq:diui})) that, having simulated a layer for our proposal Brownian bridge sample path as per \algBBL, we know the sample path belongs to the set of sample paths $D_\iota$.
-We can then simply decompose the set $D_\iota$ into a disjoint union of possible sets our sample path belongs and simulate (unbiasedly) which our sample path belongs to,
+To achieve this recall (with reference to Section~\ref{sea} and (\ref{eqdi}), (\ref{eqdili}), (\ref{eqdiui})) that, having simulated a layer for our proposal Brownian bridge sample path as per Algorithm~\ref{algbbl}, we know the sample path is restricted to the layer $D_\iota$.
+We can then simply decompose the set $D_\iota$ into a disjoint union and simulate to which element our sample path belongs,